FransUrbo/drive-by-wire/README.md

 LED | GPIO 25

-[Olimex RP2040-PICO30-16](https://thepihut.com/products/olimex-rp2040-pico30-16) also exposes GPIO 23-25, 29 by sacrificing four GROUND pins.

-Then there's the [Olimex PICO2-XL](https://thepihut.com/products/olimex-pico2-xl-rp2350-board-with-48-gpio) and [Olimex PICO2-XXL](https://thepihut.com/products/olimex-pico2-xxl-rp2350-board-with-48-gpio) that exposes all the 48 GPIO ports of the RP2350 chip.
-Now, THAT would be cool :).
-Won't need 16MB external flash in the XXL.
-The 2MB flash in the XL is more than enough.
-I only need a few bits..

 The RP2350 is faster, obviously, but also have some [other nice features](https://news.sparkfun.com/11692) that could be nice to have.